short hair · Medium · Origin: United States/United Kingdom (1940s-60s, derived from Siamese)

 Same answer as for the Siamese: not strictly.
 They produce Fel d 1 normally but shed dramatically less than typical cats because of their single coat, which keeps allergen-coated dander out of your home environment.
 No breed-specific Fel d 1 study has been published.
 Many allergic households do well with them; some still react.
 Do a multi-hour in-person visit before committing.

-Why is the Colorpoint Shorthair on a 12-breed list if it's basically a Siamese?
+Why is the Colorpoint Shorthair on an 11-breed list if it's basically a Siamese?+

 Because it appears on the major hypoallergenic shortlists (PetMD, Spruce Pets, and others) as a distinct entry, and allergic readers researching breed names encounter it.
 We include it for completeness and because the CFA/TICA registries do treat it as distinct.
 If you've already shortlisted the Siamese, you've effectively shortlisted the Colorpoint.